-Use of a 2x QuantiFast Multiplex RT-PCR Master Mix together with QuantiFast RT Mix allows both reverse transcription and PCR to take place in a single tube.
+Use of a 2x QuantiTect Multiplex RT-PCR Master Mix together with QuantiTect Multiplex RT Mix allows both reverse transcription and PCR to take place in a single tube.
 All reagents required for both reactions are added at the beginning, so there is no need to open the tube once the reverse-transcription reaction has been started.

-The components of 2x QuantiFast Multiplex RT-PCR Master Mix include HotStarTaq Plus DNA Polymerase, QuantiFast Multiplex RT-PCR Buffer, and ROX passive reference dye (see descriptions below).
-2x QuantiFast Multiplex RT- PCR Master Mix (w/o ROX) contains HotStarTaq Plus DNA Polymerase and QuantiFast Multiplex RT-PCR Buffer, but no ROX passive reference dye.
-QuantiFast RT Mix contains an Omniscript and Sensiscript blend (see descriptions below).
+The components of 2x QuantiTect Multiplex RT-PCR Master Mix include HotStarTaq DNA Polymerase, QuantiTect Multiplex RT-PCR Buffer, and ROX passive reference dye (see descriptions below).
+2x QuantiTect Multiplex RT-PCR NoROX Master Mix contains HotStarTaq DNA Polymerase and QuantiTect Multiplex RT-PCR Buffer, but no ROX passive reference dye.
+QuantiTect Multiplex RT Mix contains an Omniscript and Sensiscript blend (see descriptions below).
 The optimized master mixes ensure that the RT-PCR products in a multiplex reaction are amplified with the same efficiency and sensitivity as the RT-PCR products in corresponding singleplex reactions.

-QuantiFast RT Mix
+QuantiTect Multiplex RT Mix

-QuantiFast RT Mix contains an optimized Omniscript and Sensiscript blend.
+QuantiTect Multiplex RT Mix contains an optimized Omniscript and Sensiscript blend.
 Both enzymes exhibit a high affinity for RNA, facilitating transcription through secondary structures that may inhibit other reverse transcriptases.
 Omniscript is designed for reverse transcription of RNA amounts greater than 50 ng, and Sensiscript is optimized for use with very small amounts of RNA (<50 ng).
 This enzyme combination provides highly efficient and sensitive reverse transcription over a wide range of RNA template amounts.

-HotStarTaq Plus DNA Polymerase
+HotStarTaq DNA Polymerase

-HotStarTaq Plus DNA Polymerase is a modified form of QIAGEN Taq DNA Polymerase.
+HotStarTaq DNA Polymerase is a modified form of QIAGEN Taq DNA Polymerase.
 It is provided in an inactive state and has no enzymatic activity at ambient temperature.
 The enzyme remains completely inactive during the reverse-transcription reaction and does not interfere with it.
 This prevents formation of misprimed RT-PCR products and primer-dimers during reaction setup, reverse transcription, and the first denaturation step.
 Competition for reactants by RT-PCR artifacts is therefore avoided, enabling high RT-PCR specificity and accurate quantification.
-The enzyme is activated after the reversetranscription step by a 5-minute, 95°C incubation step.
+The enzyme is activated after the reverse-transcription step by a 15-minute, 95°C incubation step.
 The hot start also inactivates the reverse transcriptases, ensuring temporal separation of reverse transcription and PCR, and allowing both steps to be performed sequentially in a single tube.
-In addition, the concentration of the polymerase in the master mix is optimized to allow short extension times in the combined annealing/extension step of each PCR cycle.

-QuantiFast Multiplex RT-PCR Buffer
+QuantiTect Multiplex RT-PCR Buffer